kingchills/server-utils/README.md

 ####Utils
-1. disk-space.sh - A command that takes a threshold (default 85) and checks current disk usage.
+1. `disk-space.sh` - A command that takes a threshold (default 85) and checks current disk usage.
 It will then attempt to use the mail command to email an alert to a comma separated list of users from the .env.
+1. `dir-clean.sh` - A command that takes two inputs, the directory to operate on, and the number of files to keep.
+This command uses `ls -t` to sort the files by time, and then the threshold minus total number of files to delete.

 ####TODOs